Types of tenant

 This category of tenants comprise of those individuals that find themselves single after a failed marriage or relationship.
 Their financial circumstances can vary from the very wealthy to being extremely short of cash following costly divorce proceedings.
 Their requirements are likely to vary depending on the circumstances of their break up.
 They may have a houseful of possessions that they are looking to relocate; or nothing at all, having moved out at speed.
 They might also be in the process of forming another relationship and use your property as ‘stop gap’ accommodation, in which case they probably won’t stop long.

-Job re-locating tenants
+Job re-locating tenants (short-term furnished lets)

 Nearly a quarter of families are renting or still living with parents and this figure is increasing.
 Things such as gardens and schools are likely to play a crucial factor for these types of tenant.
 Family renters offer some advantages to renting to singles in that they are more likely to stay past the initial six month term of any tenancy agreement and many will stay for several years.
 The downside for a landlord of this type of tenant is that the rental yield on renting a house is likely to be slightly less than that achievable by renting to singles occupying smaller accommodation.
-This is not always the case, particularly where there is a corporate let where the premium a landlord receives for letting to a company could more than compensate them for the lower rental yield.
+This is not always the case, particularly where there is a corporate let where the premium a landlord receives for letting to a company could more than compensate them for the lower rental yields.

 Housing benefits tenants